v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

 ### Opportunities to boost Copilot assisted value

 This page helps you identify opportunities to boost Copilot’s potential assisted hours and value.
-Copilot assisted hours is an estimate of the total time employees were assisted by Copilot over the selected time period.
+Copilot assisted hours are an estimate of the total time employees were assisted by Copilot over the selected time period.
 The metric is computed based on your employees’ actions in Copilot and multipliers derived from [our research on Copilot users](https://www.microsoft.com/en-us/worklab/work-trend-index/copilots-earliest-users-teach-us-about-generative-ai-at-work).
 Copilot assisted value represents the conversion to a dollar value based on a default average wage of $72 per person per hour.
 Select “How we calculate Copilot assisted value” to further explore the underlying calculations and customize the average wage numbers for your organization.
 To get started, select one of the two metrics in the dropdown menu at the top of the page.

 * The chart on the left shows the difference in average Copilot assisted hours or value for employees in the low and high Copilot usage groups.
 The definitions for these categories can be customized in the Settings menu.